When a Stress Expert Battles Mental Illness

 When I arrived, a nurse handed me some paperwork to fill out.
 I asked for “the hard thing that people write on” because I—a professional writer—couldn’t find the word for clipboard.
 I considered calling my wife to tell her that I loved her but decided I didn’t want to scare her.
 A therapist finally called me back into her office.
 I talked with her for 45 minutes.
 She told me that I was experiencing anxiety and that’d I’d be OK.
 I felt better for a bit, only to have the same crushing sensations return just a few hours later.

 Panic attacks are common.
 Research published in the journal Archives of General Psychiatry shows that 22.7 percent of people experience one at some point during their lives.
 Of those who experience an isolated attack, most have a shitty and worrisome few days and then get on with their lives.
-Yet a small number go on to develop a longstanding form of anxiety, joining the 18 percent of American adults who have an anxiety disorder and the 2 to 4 percent who suffer from more severe varieties.
+Yet a small number go on to develop a longstanding form of anxiety, joining the 18 percent of American adults who have an anxiety disorder and the 2 to 4 percent who suffer from more severe varieties, often relying on prescription anxiety medication.
 I now count myself among the latter group.

 What’s interesting is that the panic attack in New York was my first encounter with debilitating anxiety of any sort.
 I’m 31 years old and have always prided myself on being calm and collected—at my best, even—under pressure.
 I’ve coolly weathered bear encounters, family medical emergencies, and large public speaking events.
 But my brain and body latched onto the experience of that initial panic attack, and it wasn’t long before I felt as if I had lost control of both.